 I’ve also heard that buying renewable energy doesn’t really encourage investment in the area because the government has set legally binding targets anyway.
 When I put this question to a renewable energy expert they turned that charge on it’s head saying that the government had to implement a legal target because the market wasn’t driving change quick enough.

-Are there any Drawbacks?
+Are there any downsides to renewable energy?

 Nothing is perfect and there are concerns that the waste generated by decommissioned wind turbines and solar panels negates some of the carbon savings generated by them.
 Research is underway to find ways to address this in the UK, so hopefully in time this will be remedied.